deanpretorius/deanpretorius.github.io/index.md

+---
+layout: home
-# Welcome to My GitHub Pages Site
+title: Welcome to My GitHub Pages Site
+---

 This is the homepage of my site hosted at [deanpretorius.github.io](https://deanpretorius.github.io).